Cardinals–Dodgers rivalry: 1960s: Dodgers move West, the 1963 pennant race, and alternating World Series appearances

-1980s: First official postseason match-up, Ozzie Smith, and Pedro Guerrero for John Tudor
+1980s: First postseason match-up, Ozzie Smith, and Pedro Guerrero for John Tudor

 Since divisional baseball started in 1969, the Cardinals and Dodgers have met six times in the postseason with two meetings in the NLCS falling in favor of the Cardinals.
 The two teams nearly met in the 1982 National League Championship Series, but a late Dodgers collapse in the regular season prevented that from happening (the Cardinals won the 1982 pennant and World Series).
-In what could be considered biggest moment in the rivalry, the two teams finally played each other in the 1985 National League Championship Series for their first official postseason match-up.
+In what could be considered biggest moment in the rivalry, the two teams finally played each other in the 1985 National League Championship Series for their first postseason match-up.
 The series is best known for Ozzie Smith's dramatic walk-off home run in Game 5 and Jack Clark's series-winning home run in Game 6 at Dodger Stadium.
 To add extra significance, it was Smith's first career home-run batting left handed, as he was a switch-hitter, with all of his power coming from the right-side.
 Smith's Game 5 walk-off home run was voted the greatest moment in the history of Busch Stadium in 2005, and was the source of Jack Buck's famous call "Go crazy, folks!
 Go crazy!".

 In 1988, the two teams completed a controversial, yet beneficial blockbuster trade when John Tudor was traded to the Dodgers in exchange for Pedro Guerrero at the trade deadline.
 The Dodgers won the World Series in 1988, as Tudor helped stabilize the Dodgers' rotation down the stretch, going 4–3 in nine starts with a 2.41 ERA, although he was mostly ineffective in the postseason.
 To complete the trade, Guerrero signed a three-year contract with the Cardinals.
 He enjoyed another All-Star season in 1989, hitting .311/.391/.477 with 17 home runs, 117 runs batted in and a league-leading 42 doubles and finished third in NL MVP voting.
 It was the third time he finished third in MVP voting in his career (the other two being 1982 and 1985).
 To date, this is the most significant trade between the Cardinals and Dodgers.